| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 If you do not want a review, or if you do not agree with the result of the review, you can appeal to the First-tier Tribunal to decide the matter.

 This section only applies to claims made on or after 26 May 2005 claiming a refund or credit of overdeclared output tax.
-The unjust enrichment provisions for claims made before that date are not included in this Notice but are covered by Revenue & Customs Brief 05/09 which can be found at:
+The unjust enrichment provisions for claims made before that date are not included in this notice but are covered by Revenue & Customs Brief 05/09.

 We will refuse claims for unjust enrichment where a trader: